gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 would produce something that looked like satire.

-The only way to show the truth about this world is to make the world even more itself — to take the distortion and amplify it until it becomes visible as distortion.
+The only way to show the truth about this world is to make the world even more itself: to take the distortion and amplify it until it becomes visible as distortion.